How to do UDP hole punching

 You don’t have to draw your clouds like this, but you can use this as a starting point for drawing your own custom clouds with all kinds of effects for all kinds of needs.
 So let’s get started!

-Step 1
+STEP 1

-The first thing you want to do is choose your color palette.
-Most likely you already have your blue for your background, and that is going to be your first and darker color.
 From there, start making lighter and less saturated colors (some hue shifting wouldn’t hurt as well), until you have 6 shades of blue.
 The darkest shade is your sky color, and the lightest one should be white, or really close to it.

 Make some rectangles with each of these colors as I have done on the top-left corner of my picture, So you can easily access them whenever you need them.

-Step 2
+STEP 2

 Once you choose your colors, start by picking the lightest color and draw some pixels resembling downward arcs, or the letter M if you like.
 These are going to be the topmost pixels in your cloud.
 Don’t put too much thought into these pixels, but try and make sure they’re somewhat evenly spaced, and not too thick (especially at the borders).